 But it is only half of the story.

-Underlying the BVA’s use of outdated case law in its decision is a core concept about BVA decisions that most Veterans aren’t aware of: the BVA really struggles with lay evidence.
+Underlying the BVA’s use of outdated case law – which happens a lot at the BVA – is a core concept about BVA decisions that most Veterans aren’t aware of: the BVA really struggles with lay evidence.

 As Paul Harvey used to say, here is the Rest of the Story.